processone/rtb/README.md

   The total amount of connections to be spawned.

+- **servers**: `[uri()]`

+  This parameter is only mandatory for `mqtt` scenario.
+See next section for the detailed description of the parameter.

+### Optional parameters

 - **certfile**: `string()`

   A path to a certificate file.
 The file MUST contain both a full certficate chain and a private key in PEM format.

-### Optional parameters
+This option is required in the case when your scenario is configured to utilize TLS connections.

 - **servers**: `[uri()]`